MetaGraph: A Large-Scale Meta-Analysis of GenAI in Financial NLP (2022-2025): Limitations

-\item Our approach relies on a \textit{manually defined ontology}, which introduces an inductive bias in how entities and relations are categorized.
-While this provides structure and interpretability, it may also limit flexibility and overlook alternative or emergent conceptualizations. \item Despite the use of a human-in-the-loop approach with continuous validation, the \textit{entity extraction and taxonomy induction processes remain based on LLMs}, which are inherently susceptible to hallucinations, inaccuracies, and bias.
-These limitations may affect both the precision and completeness of the extracted knowledge.
+\begin{itemize} \item Our approach relies on a \textit{manually defined ontology}, which introduces an inductive bias in how entities and relations are categorized.
+While this provides structure and interpretability, it may also limit flexibility and overlook alternative or emergent conceptualizations. \item Despite continuous human validation and refinement, the \textit{entity extraction and taxonomy induction processes remain based on LLMs}, which are inherently susceptible to hallucinations, inaccuracies, and bias.
+These limitations may affect both the precision and completeness of the extracted knowledge. \item The initial selection of papers was based on heuristic keyword search.
+This approach may have missed some papers that should be considered part of Financial NLP. \end{itemize}